hesthub/iac/osx/blog-part2.md

 ```

-These two files can then be included in our main file, which is our point of entry to our role.
+We can then include these two files in our main tasks file, which serves as the entry point for our role:

-In this case we keep it simple and include both our seperated task files, but combining includes with conditionals is an exelect way to control how you roles are used.

 > roles/yabai/tasks/main.yml